GoogleChrome/web.dev/src/site/content/en/learn/accessibility/structure/index.md

 [`<dd>`](https://developer.mozilla.org/docs/Web/HTML/Element/dd) elements can
   be found in the description list.

 When programmed correctly, these elements can inform non-sighted AT users about the visible structure of the list.
 When an AT encounters a semantic list, it can tell the user the list name and how many items are in it.
-As the user navigates within the list, the AT will read each list item out loud and tell which number it is in the list—item one of five, item two of five, and so on.
+As the user navigates within the list, the AT will read each list item out loud and tell which number it's in the list—item one of five, item two of five, and so on.

 Grouping items into lists also helps sighted people who have cognitive and attention disorders and those with reading disabilities, as list content is